Ten Sharp: Stay (2003)

-On March 1, 2003, the album 'Stay' was released, with 12 new songs, in which Tom Bakker was responsible for a major part of the compositions.
+On 1 March 2003 the album Stay was released, with 12 new songs, in which Tom Bakker was responsible for a major part of the compositions.
 This time, the production was given to Peter van Asten.

-Guitarist Rob Winter, bassist Giovanni Caminita, drummer Ton Dijkman, and Tom Bakker itself formed the backbone of the album 'Stay'.
+Guitarist Rob Winter, bassist Giovanni Caminita, drummer Ton Dijkman, and Tom Bakker itself formed the backbone of the album.
 They, in turn, were accompanied by a string orchestra, the hammond of Nico Brandsen, the percussion of Antoon Toolsma and the brass work of the Jay Horns.

 You (2009)

-In March 2009, a remake of their hit single You was released.
+In March 2009, a remake of hit single "You" was released.

 Maybe (2016-2017)

-On November 9, 2016, Ten Sharp met rapper Cho and Ali B in the Dutch TV show ‘Ali B op volle toeren’ and they exchanged their musical approach to their hits: Cho and Ali B performed their version of Ten Sharp’s hit song You and Ten Sharp put Cho’s Misschien Wel Hè in their own musical words.
-As a result of this exchange, Ten Sharp made a studio version of the song they performed called Maybe, and this was released on Itunes, Spotify and Youtube on the same day as the encounter.
+On 9 November 2016, Ten Sharp met rapper Cho and Ali B in the Dutch TV show Ali B op volle toeren and they exchanged their musical approach to their hits: Cho and Ali B performed their version of Ten Sharp's "You" and Ten Sharp put Cho's "Misschien Wel Hè" in their own musical words.
+As a result of this exchange, Ten Sharp made a studio version of the song they performed called "Maybe", and this was released on iTunes, Spotify and YouTube on the same day as the encounter.

-On January 9, 2017, a musical video for this single was released on Youtube.
+On 9 January 2017 a music video for this single was released on YouTube.

-As of 2017, no full length albums were released, although they are still active as a band and perform live occasionally.

 Their Ultimate Collection (2022)

-In November 2022 the compilation album Their Ultimate Collection was released on cd and vinyl, featuring You, Ain't My Beating Heart, Rich Man, Japanese Lovesong, When The Snow Falls and more.
-Alongside this release all the band's albums were finally released on the digital streaming platforms including Spotify, Apple Music and Deezer.
-Marcel and Niels promoted the album with selected tv and radio performances.
+In November 2022, the compilation album Their Ultimate Collection was released on CD and vinyl, featuring "You", "Ain't My Beating Heart", "Rich Man", "Japanese Lovesong", "When the Snow Falls" and more.
+Alongside this release, all the band's albums were finally released on the digital streaming platforms including Spotify, Apple Music and Deezer.
+Marcel and Niels promoted the album with selected TV and radio performances.

+Elke Dag / Every Day (2023)

+In 2023, Niels wrote their (first) Dutch single "Elke Dag" (and the English version "Every Day").
+A very personal song, released in November 2023 and supported by a music video.